tmenier/Flurl/testable-http.md

 }
 ````

-Most unit testing frameworks have some notion of setup/teardown code that is executed before/after each test.
+Most unit testing frameworks have some notion of setup/teardown methods that are executed before/after each test.
 For classes with lots of tests against HTTP-calling code, you might prefer this approach:

 ````c#
 private HttpTest _httpTest;